Bhashit/bhashit.github.io/_posts/2017-06-17-dependency-injection-liftweb-scala.markdown

 good enough for most of my needs, even with a project that has literally thousands of scala classes.
-Thanks to David Pollak's comments, I (would like to) think that my eyes have been opened :wink:.
+Thanks to David Pollak's comments, I (would like to) think that my eyes have been opened :grin:.
 The abstraction turtles have to end somewhere.

 I am writing this post to enumerate some basic DI utilities that lift has, since these don't seem to be well-documented.